aws-solutions/research-service-workbench-on-aws/workbench-core/authentication/docs/authenticationMiddleware.md

 ```

 ## getTokensFromAuthorizationCode
-This middleware function is used to exchange the authorization code received from the authentication server for authentication tokens.
+This route handler is used to exchange the authorization code received from the authentication server for authentication tokens.
 This route places the access token and refresh token, if it exists, into http only, secure, same site strict cookies and returns the id token in the response body.

 ### Assumptions